HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 The Bearcats won the girls’ division with 103 points.
 Blythewood was second with 87, while South Pointe scored 36 and Indian Land got 29.

 Rock Hill’s boys were also winners.
-The ‘Cats tallied 96.5 points to edge Blythewood, which scored 92.
+The ‘Cats tallied 96.5 points to edge Blythewood, who scored 92.
 Indian Land was third with 37, and South Pointe got 32.5 points.

 Comments